MocioF/No-unsafe-inline/readme.txt

 * Moving to RubixML lib for machine-learning.
 * Fixed bug in capturing tags.
 * Fixed bug in pruning clusters.
+* Added a mutation observer for inline styles transfered to the internal css.

 = 1.0.2 =
 * Fix results count error and default order in list_tables.